intoolswetrust/jd-cli/README.md

 ## Usage

-Programmatically:

-	java
-	/* Returns the source of SomeClass from compiled.jar as a String */ new jd.core.Decompiler.decompile("compiled.jar", "com/namespace/SomeClass.class");

-	/*
-	 * Returns the number of classes decompiled and saved into out_dir */ new jd.core.Decompiler.decompileToDir("compiled.jar", "out_dir");

-From the command line:
-	shell
-	# Outputs all the sources of compiled.jar into out_dir
-	java -jar JDCommandLine.jar <compiled.jar> <out_dir>

 You can control the decompiler behavior with 3 boolean flags, which are read as system properties:

 	// propertyName = defaultValue
 	jd.lineNumbers       = false  # add line numbers as comments
 	jd.metadata          = true   # add metadata to the end of file jd.discardLocation   = true   # remove Location value from the metadata

+### Command line

+	# Outputs all the sources of compiled.jar into out_dir
+	# if out_dir is not provided, then name of the directory is the same as the JAR name with .src suffix
+	java -Djd.lineNumbers=true -jar jd-cmd.jar <compiled.jar> [out_dir]

+### Programmatically

+	Decompiler decompiler = new jd.core.Decompiler();
+	// let's display line numbers
+	System.setProperty("jd.lineNumbers","true");

+	/* Returns the source of SomeClass from compiled.jar as a String */ String src = decompiler.decompile("compiled.jar", "com/namespace/SomeClass.class");

+	/*
+	 * Decompiles whole JAR to the given directory and returns the number of decompiled classes.
+	 */
+	int count = decompiler.decompileToDir("compiled.jar", "out_dir");

 ## License